DaveyJH/ci-portfolio-one-v1/README.md

 - No hover text from linkedin/github
 - *Animation on home page is not emotive enough*
 - *Tag lines to appear as if typed, one letter at a time*

+## ***Comments From Users***
+- *Non-professional user*:
+    - Download button is easy to access accidentally, not clear enough that it starts a download
+    - Text on hover is too far away
+    - Think image above active page should be central to
+    - Love the green colour on clicking the download

 #
 In this project I intend to provide a professional style website to advertise myself to prospective employers.
 The structure should allow users to access key sections at all times, with easy navigation to more information if desired.